underdogg-forks/cleanninja/docs/clients.rst

 Credits Table
 *************

-The Credits table shows a list of all the client's credits and accompanying information.
+The Credits table shows a list of all the client's credits and acplaning information.
 The table has 5 columns:

 - **Amount**: The credit amount
 - **Balance**: The current balance